-A long term subordinated loan of £15,325k (2016: £14,670k) has been provided by the Company to Vitality Health Limited.
-The loan is repayable on 31 December 2020, and accrues interest at a floating rate of 400 basis points over 3 month LIBOR.
+A long term subordinated loan of £11.4m (30 June 2017: £15.3m) has been provided by the Company to Vitality Health Limited.
+During the year, one tranche of the subordinated loan was repaid in full reducing the subordinated loan balance.
+The remaining loan is repayable on 31 December 2020, and accrues interest at a floating rate of 400 basis points over 3 month LIBOR.
+The repayment generated £4.6m cash which was distributed as dividends to Discovery Health Limited.